 Black Fiveday Wrap-Up: Mobile dominates, early starts, savvy shoppers and the Brexit impact

-Salmon, the global ecommerce consultancy in charge of online operations of some of the UK’s largest retail clients, has released some stats during the busy peak trading period of Black Friday week.
+Salmon, a Wunderman Commerce Company in charge of online operations of some of the UK’s largest retail clients, has released some stats during the busy peak trading period of Black Friday week.

 Salmon predicted a lengthening of online purchases beyond just Black Friday and coined ‘Black Fiveday’, the period from Thursday 24th to Cyber Monday 28th.
 IMRG announced today that online sales on the actual Black Friday reached £1.23bn.